epalzeolithe/DisableMonitor-3.0/README.md

 Toggle mirror mode (since v3.1)

 This is a fork of the [original project](https://github.com/Eun/DisableMonitor)

+WORKING IN BUG SUR with last BIG SUR update

 Main changes
 ------------